 The Company's risk profile is discussed in detail in Section C of this report.
 The most significant risks that the Company faces are predominantly insurance and market risks.
-These risks account for 47% (2022: 49%) and 44% (2022: 43%) of the Company's solvency capital requirement respectively.
+These risks account for 47% (2023: 47%) and 44% (2023: 44%) of the Company's solvency capital requirement respectively.
 The Company has a prudent investment philosophy concentrating its investment into fixed income securities and employs a strategy of diversifying single name counterparties and asset liability matching to manage the market risks that it faces.

-Regulatory v Financial Statement balance sheets
+Valuation for Solvency Purposes (SII Regulatory v Financial Statement balance sheet)